jabadymandry/github-flow/05-Front-end/01-Templates/README.md

     return "Hello World!"
 ```

 Instead of returning a plain text sentence, we want to actually build a nice html pages.
-This time, we won't guide you too much to achieve the result, but give you some pointers:

 We want you to build two pages: a home page with a grid of products (`/`), and a dynamic "show" page with a given product (`/:id`).
 When a user browses the home page, it should be able to easily go to a "show" page with a click on a link